Vets-Who-Code/vets-who-code-app/src/data/blogs/10-day-sprint-what-to-fix-before-labor-day.md

 If you do want to publish it: a three-minute walkthrough pinned to your LinkedIn profile puts you in roughly the top 2% of candidate profiles for effort alone.

-#### Day 8: Contact five humans
+#### Day 8: Contact five people

 Not applications.
 People.
-The surge favors anyone with a human inside the building — and two weeks is enough time to become one.
+The surge favors candidates with a human inside the building — and two weeks is enough time to become one.

 Five specific messages to five specific people, drawn from your Day 1 target list where possible: someone doing the job you want, someone who served in your branch and now works where you want to work, someone whose project or post you actually read, an alum of your training program, a hiring manager whose team just shipped something.
 Not a veteran?
-Swap in domain peers, alumni, and collaborators in your field — the specificity rule doesn't change.
+Swap in domain peers, alumni, and collaborators in your field — the specificity rule doesn’t change.

 The formula: reference the specific thing, ask one question they can answer in two sentences, don't ask for a job.

-**Bad:** "Hi, I'm a transitioning veteran looking for opportunities in tech.
-Would love to connect and pick your brain!"
-This gets ignored, not because people are unkind, but because it hands them homework with no starting point.
+- **Bad:** "Hi, I'm a transitioning veteran looking for opportunities in tech.
+Would love to connect and pick your brain!" — This gets ignored, not because people are unkind, but because it hands them homework with no starting point.

-**Good:** "Saw your post in June about evaluating RAG pipelines — I'm building an eval harness now and hitting the same drift problem you described.
+- **Good:** "Saw your post in June about evaluating RAG pipelines — I'm building an eval harness now and hitting the same drift problem you described.
 Did the reference-set refresh cadence you landed on hold up?
-(Army vet, 8 years aviation maintenance, moved into AI engineering this year.)"
-This gets a reply, because it's specific, it's answerable in ninety seconds, and it signals you're already in the work.
+(Army vet, 8 years aviation maintenance, moved into AI engineering this year.)" — This gets a reply, because it's specific, it's answerable in ninety seconds, and it signals you're already in the work.

 One veteran-specific note: the veteran network in tech is unusually generous, but it responds to the same rule as everyone else — specificity is respect.
 "Can I pick your brain" costs the other person effort.
 A precise question costs them nothing and often starts a real conversation.